Pelicram/Hattara-Printable-Low-Profile-Keycaps/README.md

 * 1.5u
 * ISO Enter (sideways switch)

-These files include individual caps as well as sprues.
+The files include individual caps as well as sprues.
 I highly recommend using the sprues as this ensures the parts meet the common minimum price per part on sites like JLCPCB, at least for SLS and MJF.

 JLCPCB accepts both .obj and .stp, but in my experience .obj results in higher fidelity due to how they convert .stp files into meshes.
 The .stp files are included mostly for remix purposes.